 Curriculum

 The Family Cooperative Preschool curriculum offers a range of developmentally appropriate choices that meet the needs and interests of each child.
-It is specially geared towards fully utilizing the school's surroundings.
+We take pride in fully integrating the school's remarkable surroundings.
 Traditional indoor activities are frequently relocated to the outdoors, enabling the children to play and learn in the fresh air for a significant amount of time on most days.

-Our school is committed to providing a safe, healthy and supportive environment for all students.
-We are particularly sensitive to food and environmental allergies as well as other health concerns.
+We are particularly sensitive to food and environmental allergies as well as other health concerns when designing curriculum activities and materials.

 Schedule